zapman449/pairwise/README.md

 # Pairwise

-Designed for Rands' Slack channel #chatroulette.
+Designed for Rands' Slack channel #face-to-face.
 Builds the pairs, and checks the history to see if any pairs have been seen before (inside the relevant-history value).